Sofia-29/Neural-Network/README.md

 ### Step 4: Iteration

 Increased iteration by one, go back to step 2, and repeat the process until the selected error criterion is satisfied.

+## How to use

+1. Start by opening a WSL terminal in the folder "src/controller/neural_network", then run the FastApi server with the following command: uvicorn neural_network:app --reload
+2.